-(c) Subject to clause 13 the Purchaser must remove the Lot from the Auction Site immediately after the completion of the Auction Sale or as otherwise specified by the Auctioneer, but no later than seven days after the completion of the Auction Sale.
+(c) Subject to clause 13 the Purchaser must remove the Lot from the Auction Site immediately after the completion of the Auction Sale or as otherwise specified by the Auctioneer, but no later than one day after the completion of the Auction Sale.

 (d) If the Purchaser does not immediately remove the Lot, the Auctioneer or Seller may remove the Lot from the Auction Site and store it in an alternate location.
 The Purchaser is required to pay all reasonable costs incurred by the Auctioneer or the Seller in relation to the relocation and storage prior to removing the Lot.

 (e) The Purchaser will be strictly liable for any damage to the Auction Site, or other goods, caused by the removal of any Lot from the Auction Site.

 (a) The Seller represents and warrants to the Purchaser and the Auctioneer that:

 (i) it has good title to the Lot;

 (ii) it has proper authority to sell the Lot; and

 (iii) there are no undisclosed encumbrances, liens or security interests (as defined in the Personal Property Securities Act 2010 (Cth)) over the Lot;

 at the time of delivery of a Lot.

 (b) The Seller acknowledges that the Auctioneer relies on this representation and warranty in auctioning the Lot on behalf of the Seller.